silverdavi/taskmaster-paper/README.md

-# A Quantitative Exploration of Taskmaster: Data Analysis and Visualization
+# Quantifying Audience Engagement in Hybrid Entertainment Through Analysis of 18 Series of Taskmaster UK

 This repository contains the complete codebase for a comprehensive quantitative analysis of the British comedy panel show Taskmaster.
-The project explores contestant archetypes, task dynamics, audience reception patterns, and comedic sentiment through rigorous statistical analysis and data visualization.
+The project explores how competitive mechanics, performer characteristics, and emotional tone interact to shape viewer engagement in hybrid entertainment formats that blend structured gameplay with unscripted humor.

->  **For complete research methodology and findings, see [PaperGuide.MD](PaperGuide.MD)**
+>  **For complete research methodology and findings, see the published paper and [FiguresGuide.MD](FiguresGuide.MD)**

 ## Project Overview

-This analysis leverages multiple datasets to provide empirical insights into Taskmaster's enduring appeal and operational mechanics.
-The study employs advanced statistical techniques including mixture model fitting, principal component analysis, clustering algorithms, and sentiment analysis to understand the show's unique blend of structure and comedic unpredictability.
+This analysis leverages multiple datasets spanning 154 episodes, 917 tasks, and over 32,600 IMDb viewer ratings to provide empirical insights into what drives audience engagement in hybrid entertainment.
+The study employs advanced statistical techniques including mixture model fitting for rating distributions, principal component analysis, performance archetype clustering, and sentiment analysis to understand how Taskmaster balances structure with comedic unpredictability.

+**Key Finding**: Competitive scoring mechanics provide structural framework, but audience engagement correlates primarily with performer characteristics (age, experience) and emotional content rather than scoring dynamics.

-> ANALYSIS: **For detailed analysis framework and module documentation, see [FiguresGuide.MD](FiguresGuide.MD)**
+> **For detailed analysis framework and module documentation, see [FiguresGuide.MD](FiguresGuide.MD)**

 ## Directory Structure